Skip to content

 On your bill, the usage threshold before you reach the higher Tier 2 pricing is calculated by multiplying the number of days in the billing period by 22.1918 kilowatt-hours (kWh) per day.

-Customer meters are read on different days so billing periods can vary from bill to bill.
+Customer meters are read on different days, so billing periods may change from bill to bill.
 In general, here are the thresholds based on bill frequency:

 • Bi-monthly billing has a Tier 1 threshold of about 1,350 kWh.